realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

     - The `UUID2` `id` and `UUIDType` values for all objects are kept mutable due to limitations of java:
     - These are mutable because of how JSON imports work.
       - The `id` must first be extracted from the JSON data before the new Object is created.
-      - The `UUIDType` is mutable because its not known at object creation time, and must be set after the JSON is parsed.
+      - The `UUIDType` is mutable because it is not known at object creation time, and must be set after the JSON is parsed.
       - This is a known limitation, and I am unaware of a workaround that doesn't involve a lot of complexity.
       - We keep the id private, and only expose it via `id()` method.
       - The setter function is public but noted with a `_` prefix to indicate its special case.